Karen conflict: Formation of the KNU

 Aung San tried to engage all ethnic minorities in Burma.
 On 12 February 1947 he signed the Panglong Agreement with representatives of the Shan, Kachin and Chin peoples.
 No formal delegation of Karen was present, supposedly because the Karen leadership did not trust the Burman leaderships' support for a Karen State.
 By this time KNU leadership was boycotting all government-organised gatherings.

-In 1947 the Burmese government issued a new constitution, but this document failed to address and resolve the Karen question.
-On 17 July 1947 KNU headquarters ordered the establishment of Karen fighting units, known as Karen National Defence Organisation or KNDO's.
+In 1947, the Burmese government issued a new constitution, but this document failed to address and resolve the Karen question.
+On 17 July 1947, KNU headquarters ordered the establishment of Karen fighting units, known as Karen National Defence Organisation or KNDO's.
 KNU also established an underground communication line with the Karen Rifles within the Burmese Army.
-In October 1947 AFPFL asked KNU to create a Karen state, but KNU refused, demanding more territory.
+In October 1947, the AFPFL asked KNU to create a Karen state, but KNU refused, demanding more territory.

 The British feared losing control of the Burman wing of the army, leading British officer Thomas to turn to the Karens.
 Thomas apparently hoped that British-trained Karen officials could influence the anti-British Burman squadrons.
 The 'Karenization' of the army put Karen in the highest positions.
 Chief of staff General Smith Dun, chief of the air force Saw Shi Sho, and the chief of operations were all ethnic Karen.
 The chief of operations, Saw Kya Doe, was trained in Sandhurst Brig.
 All the supporting services, the staff, supply and ammunition depots, the artillery and signal corps were commanded by Karen officers.
 Despite Karen dominance, Karen leadership was afraid of Burmese retaliation and refrained from radical changes.